top of page

 There’s a reason people say “content is king.”
 But when we’re talking about AI search?
 Content is king, queen, and entire court.

+That’s where Experience, Expertise, Authoritativeness, and Trustworthiness (E.E.A.T.) comes in.
 While not a direct ranking factor, E-E-A-T plays a central role in Google’s Search Quality Evaluator Guidelines, which shape how content is scored and surfaced.
-In fact, a 2023 study by FirstPageSage found that pages demonstrating strong E-E-A-T characteristics were 45% more likely to rank in the top three results across competitive industries.
+In fact, a 2023 study by First Page Sage found that pages demonstrating strong E-E-A-T characteristics were 45% more likely to rank in the top three results across competitive industries.

-So how do you show that level of quality?
+So, how do you show that level of quality?

-Bring in subject-matter experts.
+• Bring in subject-matter experts.
 Real voices add real weight.

-Do your research.
-And cite your sources—Google’s algorithms aren’t just skimming, they’re cross-checking.
+• Do your research.
+And cite your sources—Google’s algorithms aren’t skimming, they’re cross-checking.

-Link to credible, authoritative domains.
+• Link to credible, authoritative domains.
 Think government sites, academic research, or respected industry leaders.

-Make it useful.
+• Make it useful.
 Respect the user’s time.
 Say something original.
 Cover what matters.
 Cut the fluff.

 Cover It All: Why Depth Drives Visibility in AI Search

-According to a 2023 report from Semrush, long-form, comprehensive content generates 77% more backlinks than shorter content, and is more likely to rank in the top 10 results, especially for informational queries.
-And with AI pulling from multiple sources to construct answers, content that covers all the angles has a higher chance of being selected—and surfaced—first.
+According to a 2023 report from Semrush, long-form, comprehensive content generates 77% more backlinks than shorter content and is more likely to rank in the top 10 results, especially for informational queries.
+And with AI pulling from multiple sources to construct answers, content that covers all the angles has a higher chance of being selected and surfaced first.

-This isn’t about keyword-stuffing or writing longer just to hit a word count.
-It’s about depth.
-Clarity.
-Structure.
-It’s about making your site the place where people and machines know they’ll find what they’re looking for.
+This isn’t about keyword-stuffing or writing longer to meet a word count requirement.
+It’s about depth, clarity, and structure.
+It’s about making your site the place where people and machines know they’ll find what they’re looking for—because in an AI-driven search landscape, the most valuable real estate is reserved for content that leads, not follows.

 Signal Boost: Using Contextual Terms to Strengthen Visibility